Frequently Asked Questions

 - Washington D.C.
 Metro – Alexandria City, VA; Arlington, VA; Fairfax, VA; Falls Church City, VA; Frederick, MD; Loudoun, VA; Montgomery, MD; Prince Georges, MD; Washington, DC.

-- Data from MLS systems that includes home searches and viewing activity of agents and consumers working with agents
+Viewing activity of agents and consumers working with agents using the MLS system.

 - MLS listing and home sales